This documentary film follows the story of 89 year old Iby Knill.

 Mukesh Kapila was head of the UN in Sudan and witnessed the start of the genocide in Darfur.
 In April 2004 he alerted the international media.

 Simon Winston is from the Ukraine.
 He is a survivor of the Holocaust.
 In this Untold Stories film he speaks about the experience of escaping the Ghetto with his family and living in hiding.

-This testimony has been provided to the Holocaust Memorial Day Trust by Kemal Pervanić, a survivor of the Bosnian war, who has specially edited three short testimony films taken from his new film Pretty Village.
-In this testimony Kemal remembers the day the Serb army rolled into the village.
+This testimony has been provided to the Holocaust Memorial Day Trust by Kemal Pervanić, a survivor of the Bosnian war, who has provided three specially edited short testimony films taken from his new film Pretty Village.